Brazil’s BizCapital raises $12 million for its online lending service – TechCrunch

 In a reflection of their American counterparts, Brazil’s venture capital firms had slowed down the pace of their investments, but now it seems like a slew of new deals are coming to market.

-The investment reflects the longterm confidence that investors have in the increasingly central position e-commerce and technology-enabled services will have in the future of the Latin American economy.
+The investment reflects the long-term confidence that investors have in the increasingly central position e-commerce and technology-enabled services will have in the future of the Latin American economy.